Solar Simulation Systems

 FEATURES

-PET solar simulators consist of a Light Source and a Power Supply.
-The light source has an ellipsoidal reflector that surrounds the lamp and collects most of the lamp output.
+PET Solar Simulators consist of a Light Source with a built-in Lamp Power Supply.
+The Solar Simulator has an ellipsoidal reflector that surrounds the lamp and collects most of the lamp output.
 The radiation from the lamp is focused onto an optical integrator that helps produce a uniform diverging beam.
 The beam is diverted 90° by a mirror onto a collimating lens.
 Special filters are placed between the mirror and the collimating lens to shape the radiation spectra to match various air masses.
 The output is a uniform beam that closely matches the sun's radiation spectra for a given air mass.
 Various models offer different areas of illumination.
 Each model can be manufactured to simulate the sun's radiation for different air masses.

 The power supply unit provides constant electrical power to the xenon arc lamp.
 All of our systems come with a standard closed loop light intensity controller.
 This helps in assuring very stable light intensity.
 In addition the power supply unit houses control circuitry for several control features.
 Some of the control features are discussed here.